dylanaraps/neofetch/README.md

 - More info outputs.
 Now that it's easy to customize what's printed and<br \>
   everything is a function we can add optional support for pretty much anything.

-    - Resolution (Done!
-Just missing Windows support)
+    - Resolution (Just missing Windows support)
     - GTK themes (Done!)
     - Terminal Font
     - GPU (In master but experimental) See **[issue #21](https://github.com/dylanaraps/fetch/issues/21)**.